tailscale/terraform-provider-tailscale/docs/resources/tailnet_key.md

 - `ephemeral` (Boolean) Indicates if the key is ephemeral.
 Defaults to `false`.
 - `expiry` (Number) The expiry of the key in seconds.
 Defaults to `7776000` (90 days).
 - `preauthorized` (Boolean) Determines whether or not the machines authenticated by the key will be authorized for the tailnet by default.
 Defaults to `false`.
+- `recreate_if_invalid` (String) Determines whether the key should be created again if it becomes invalid.
+By default, reusable keys will be recreated, but single-use keys will not.
+Possible values: 'always', 'never'.
 - `reusable` (Boolean) Indicates if the key is reusable or single-use.
 Defaults to `false`.
 - `tags` (Set of String) List of tags to apply to the machines authenticated by the key.